Standards of Excellence

 - Each chapter will educate its members on issues related to diverse populations identified by ethnicity, race, religious preference, gender, sexual orientation, or disability.

-- The University will provide additional information and programming as it relates to crime to:
+- The University will provide additional information and programming as it relates to

 a.
 Encourage students to report crimes to Houston and University Police